ibm-cloud-docs/vpc/vpn-api-example.md

 {:DomainName: data-hd-keyref="DomainName"}
 {:external: target="_blank" .external}

-# API example: Connecting two VPCs using VPN
+# API example - Connecting two VPCs using VPN
 {: #vpn-example}

 The following API example describes how to connect two VPCs by creating a VPN gateway in each VPC.
-A VPN gateway can connect all the subnets in the zone where it is deployed so having a VPN gateway in each zone that you want to interconnect makes the subnets in both zones act as if they were a single network.
+A VPN gateway can connect all the subnets in the zone where it is deployed.
+Therefore, having a VPN gateway in each zone that you want to interconnect makes the subnets in both zones act as if they were a single network.
 The IP addresses of the subnets in the two VPCs must not overlap.
 {: shortdesc}

 You can use a VPN gateway to connect two VPCs.
 However, it is recommended to use IBM Cloud Transit Gateway for VPC-to-VPC connectivity.
-For more information, see [Getting Started with IBM Cloud Transit Gateway](/docs/transit-gateway).
+For more information, see [Getting started with IBM Cloud Transit Gateway](/docs/transit-gateway).
 {: important}

-The following diagram shows how to interconnect three VPCs, but the example that follows shows you how to connect only the first two.
+The following diagram shows how to interconnect three VPCs; the following example shows you how to connect only the first two.
 You can repeat the steps to connect more VPCs.

 ![Interconnecting VPCs by using VPN gateways](images/vpc-vpn.svg){: caption="Figure 1: Interconnecting VPCs by using VPN gateways" caption-side="top"}

 The following example assumes that: